Multinational state: Russia

-Russia is a nation state, but it is home to over 193 ethnic groups.
+Russia is a multinational state, and is home to over 193 ethnic groups.
 In the 2010 Census, roughly 81% of the population were ethnic Russians, and 19% of the population were minorities; while around 84.93% of the Russia's population was of European descent, of which the vast majority were Slavs as well as minorities of Germanic, Baltic-Finns and other peoples.
 There are 22 republics in Russia, designated to have their own ethnicities, cultures, and languages.
 In 13 of them, ethnic Russians consist a minority.
 According to the United Nations, Russia's immigrant population is the third-largest in the world, numbering over 11.6 million; most of which are from post-Soviet states, mainly Ukrainians.
+The republics are Tatarstan (Volga Tatars), Bashkortostan (Bashkirs, Volga Tatars), Chuvashia (Chuvash), Adygea (Adyghe), Karachay-Cherkessia (Cherkess of Karachay-Cherkessia, Karachays, Nogais, Abaza), Kabardino-Balkaria (Kabardins & Balkars), Chechnya (Chechens), Mordovia (Mordvin), Udmurtia (Udmurts), Mari El (Mari), Kalmykia (Kalmyks), the Komi Republic (Komi), Karelia (Karelians, ethnic Finns, Vepsians), Ingushetia (Ingushs), North Ossetia-Alania (Ossetians), Sakha (Yakuts, Evenki, Evens, Dolgans, Yukaghir), Buryatia (Buryats), Khakassia (Khakas), the Altai Republic (Altai, ethnic Kazakhs), Tuva (Tuvans), and Dagestan (ethnic Azerbaijanis, Chechens, Avars, Dargins, Kumyks, Lezgins, Laks, Tabasarans, Nogais, Aguls, Rutuls, Tsakhurs, Tats and others).
+There are also 4 autonomous okrugs which are Khanty-Mansi Autonomous Okrug (Khanty & Mansi), Nenets Autonomous Okrug (Nenets), Yamalo-Nenets Autonomous Okrug (Nenets, Selkup), and Chukotka Autonomous Okrug (Chukchi), 1 autonomous oblast, it is Jewish autonomous oblast (Jews, but there are a few of them, because of migration to Israel after dissolution of the Soviet Union), 6 administrative-territorial units with a special status, which are Agin-Buryat Okrug (Buryats) in Zabaykalsky Krai, Ust-Orda Buryat Okrug (Buryats) in Irkutsk Oblast, Koryak Okrug (Koryaks) in Kamchatka Krai, Taymyrsky Dolgano-Nenetsky District (Dolgans, Nenets, Enets, Nganasans) and Evenkiysky District (Evenki) in Krasnoyarsky Krai, Komi-Permyak Okrug (Komi) in Perm Krai.

-The Tatars, Bashkirs, and the Chechens are three predominantly Muslim minorities in the country.
+The Tatars, Bashkirs, and Chechens are three predominantly Muslim minorities in the country.
 Russia is also home to small Buddhist populations, such as the nomadic Buryats in Buryatia, and the Kalmyks; native to Kalmykia, the only Buddhist region in Europe.
-There are also the Shamanistic peoples of Siberia and the Far North; the Finnic peoples of Northwest Russia and the Volga region; the Korean inhabitants of Sakhalin; and the diverse peoples of the North Caucasus.
+There are also the Shamanistic peoples of Siberia and the Far North; the Finno-Ugric peoples of Northwest Russia and the Volga region; the Korean inhabitants of Sakhalin; and the diverse peoples of the North Caucasus.

 Russia's official language is Russian.
 However, Russia's 193 minority ethnic groups speak over 100 languages.
 According to the 2002 Census, 142.6 million people speak Russian, followed by Tatar with 5.3 million, and Ukrainian with 1.8 million speakers.
 The constitution gives the individual republics of the country the right to establish their own state languages in addition to Russian.